-SHAPING A POSITIVE LEADERSHIP CULTURE
+SHAPING THE LEADERSHIP CULTURE

 Dr. Joel W. Harder is a trusted voice working to shape a positive leadership culture where innovative solutions to real problems can be made.